teivah/cracking/README.md

 ### Search

 Graph search:
-* Breadth-first (BFS): start at the root (or any node) and explore each neighbor before going on to any of their children
+* Breadth-first (BFS, largeur): start at the root (or any node) and explore each neighbor before going on to any of their children
-* Depth-first (DFS): explore each branch completely before moving on to the next branch
+* Depth-first (DFS, profondeur): explore each branch completely before moving on to the next branch

+Binary tree space complexity:
+* BFS: O(w), w the max width of the binary tree (max width per level)
+* DFS: O(h), h the max height of the binary tree

 Shortest path: BFS is generally better